rust-lang/lang-team/working-groups/unsafe-code-guidelines/NOTES.md

 - [Struct layout](https://github.com/rust-lang/unsafe-code-guidelines/blob/master/reference/src/layout/structs-and-tuples.md)
   - The layout of tuples `(T1..Tn)` is defined "as if" there were a corresonding struct in libcore `struct TupleN<P1..Pn>(P1..Pn)`.
+    - **cramertj notes:** sgrif and I have discussed lots of times that the easiest path towards variadic generics would preclude this, and I'd like to make sure we've fully evaluated that consequence.
   - The layout of (Rust) structs is generally undefined, but there are some open questions around possible exceptions:
     - [homogeneous structs](https://github.com/rust-lang/unsafe-code-guidelines/issues/36)